 The American Heart Association Heart-Check Food Certification Program is designed to help consumers make informed choices about the foods they purchase.
 The nutrition requirements are food-based and intended for healthy people over age two.
 The Heart-Check program is not a dietary solution for any particular condition or disease.
 People with medical conditions or dietary restrictions should follow the advice of their healthcare professionals.

-If you have questions about the Heart-Check certification program or are interested in participating, please call us at 214-706-1233 or email us at firstname.lastname@example.org to discuss nutrition criteria, fees and options.
+If you have questions about the Heart-Check certification program or are interested in participating, please call us at 214-706-1160 or email us at [email protected] to learn more about food and beverage certification, the certification process and complimentary pre-screens for your products.
 Fees paid by food manufacturers participating in the certification program are to cover administrative costs and operating expenses.
 No donations are used to support the program.